Rising food costs eat into Las Vegans’ Thanksgiving budget

 Consumer inflation rose 7.7 percent in October from a year earlier while food prices rose 12.4 percent year-over-year, according to the Bureau of Labor Statistics.

-One of the largest providers of Thanksgiving meals in Las Vegas, Catholic Charities of Southern Nevada, plans to host a Thanksgiving dinner for 750 people as well as give out nearly 3,000 turkeys.
+One of the largest providers of Thanksgiving meals in Las Vegas, Catholic Charities of Southern Nevada, plans to host a Thanksgiving dinner for 750 people and give out nearly 3,000 turkeys.

-Steve Schmitt, CCSN’s chief operating officer, said the nonprofit has seen demand increase 40 percent for its pantry services while its own costs to prepare next week’s turkey feast rose 20 percent.
+Steve Schmitt, Catholic Charities’ chief operating officer, said the nonprofit has seen demand increase 40 percent for its pantry services while its own costs to prepare this week’s turkey feast rose 20 percent.

 “It was about 20 percent higher overall for the (pantry products),” Schmitt said.
 “But in that number, there’s buried (costs) like it’s 40 percent higher for milk (and) it’s substantially higher for things like eggs.”

-Schmitt, citing data from the BLS, said the cost of a dozen eggs rose 87.9 percent over the last year.
+Schmitt, citing data from the Bureau of Labor Statistics, said the cost of a dozen eggs rose 87.9 percent over the past year.

-Jayson Lusk, agricultural economist at Purdue University, wrote on his website that this year’s avian flu outbreak impacted supply.
+Jayson Lusk, agricultural economist at Purdue University, wrote on his website that this year’s avian flu outbreak has affected supply.

 “Many more egg-laying hens have been affected than any other types of birds, but as a percent of total production, turkey has probably been hardest hit,” Lusk wrote.
 “Less turkey is being produced, which means consumers are left competing against each other for a smaller quantity, which drives up prices.”